Automated Lemma Discovery in Agentic Program Verification: The Design of

 \subsubsection{Feedback-guided Lemma Adaptation}

-Inapplicable lemmas can exhibit due to type mismatch, \ie a helper lemma defined over one type (e.g., integer {\tt Z}) is inapplicable on terms of another type (e.g., {\tt addr}).
-Another common reason is naming conflict, where definitions in the helper lemmas are inconsistent with the ones in the proof state, \eg {\tt isint32} is defined with with $\leq$ other than a strict inequality.
+Inapplicable lemmas can occur due to type mismatch, \ie a helper lemma defined over one type (e.g., integer {\tt Z}) is inapplicable on terms of another type (e.g., {\tt addr}).
+Another common reason is naming conflict, where definitions in the helper lemmas are inconsistent with the ones in the proof state, \eg {\tt isint32} is defined with $\leq$ other than a strict inequality.
 However, these inapplicable lemmas still provide valuable insights and can often become usable with minor adjustments.
 As such, we design a feedback-guided lemma adaptation approach that refines the helper lemmas and their supporting obligations to accommodate the evolving proof states.
+Concretely, with access to the helper lemmas maintained in ALM and the current proof state, the agent proceeds with the following three strategies accordingly.

-Concretely, by giving the helper lemmas maintained in ALM and the current proof state, the agent proceeds with the following three strategies accordingly.
-First, if the existing helper lemmas in ALM can be applied to discharge the concrete VC, the agent will attempt to apply them to discharge the concrete VC.
-This is a reasonable case as the helper lemmas in ALM are aligned with the program semantics and are more likely to be useful for discharging the concrete VCs while remaining faithful to the program semantics captured by the semantics-aware VC.
+First, the best-case scenario is when the existing helper lemmas in ALM can be applied to the proof-targeted VC.
+In that case, since the helper lemmas are aligned with both the program semantics and the proof-targeted VC, the agent attempts to apply them directly.

-Second, it is possible that the application of these lemmas may fail due to the gap between the semantics-aware VC and the proof-targeted VC.
+Second, the application of these lemmas may fail due to the gap between the semantics-aware VC and the proof-targeted VC.
 In this case, the agent refines the helper lemmas based on the feedback from the proof process, by either strengthening the lemma statement or revising the conflicting representation, and then attempts to apply the refined lemmas to discharge the proof-targeted VC.
 This is the common case we observed in practice: the initial helper lemmas synthesized in the offline phase may not be directly applicable for normalization or on-the-fly induction, and may require refinement based on the evolving proof states to effectively discharge the proof-targeted VCs.
-Concretely, Figure~\ref{fig:prompt-online} shows the prompt used for the lemma adaptation, which guides the agent to refine the helper lemmas and their supporting obligations based on the feedback from the proof process, by either strengthening the lemma statement or revising conflicting representations that the lemma depends on through feedback-guided lemma adaptation.
+Concretely, Figure~\ref{fig:prompt-online} shows the prompt template used for the lemma adaptation step, which guides the agent to refine the helper lemmas and their supporting obligations based on the feedback from the proof assistant.